Bus Stops, Shelters, Benches, and Amenities

 Bus routing and bus stop location changes

-- New Acorn Park Drive routing and bus stop near Alewife: Inbound routing of Bus Routes 62, 67, 76, and 84 (and 62/76 on Saturdays) toward Alewife Station to travel via Acorn Park Drive.
-This allows buses to avoid traffic on Route 2, with an estimated travel times savings in the morning rush hour of just under 2 minutes per trip, adding up to 21.6 person-hours on an average weekday.
-We also created a bus stop for travelers to and from destinations along Acorn Park Drive.
+MBTA bus routes 62, 67, and 76 to Alewife Station no longer travel on Route 2 from Arlington to Cambridge.
+Instead, they travel via Acorn Park Drive and serve a new bus stop and shelter on Acorn Park Drive.
+This change also allows buses to avoid traffic on Route 2 during rush hours.
+This estimated travel times savings in the morning rush hour of just under 2 minutes per trip, adding up to 21.6 person-hours on an average weekday.
 For more information, please view a press release from the MBTA.

-Better streets for bus stops
+Better street designs for bus stops

 Maintenance, repair, and snow clearance